-Another respect in which our argument is intentionally conservative is this: When we develop our normative premise, we assume for the sake of argument that a non-negligible chance means a 0.1% chance or higher.
-And when we develop our descriptive premise, we make conservative assumptions about how demanding the requirements for sentience are and how difficult these requirements are to satisfy.
-Our own view is that the threshold for non-negligibility is much lower than 0.1%, and that the chance that some AI systems will be sentient by 2030 is much higher than 0.1%.
-But we focus on this threshold here to be as generous as possible to skeptics about our view, and to emphasize that in order to avoid our conclusion, one must take extremely bold and tendentious positions about either the values, the facts, or both.
+Third, our argument in this paper is intentionally generous to skeptics about AI moral considerability in two respects.
+When we develop our normative premise, we assume for the sake of argument that a non-negligible chance means a 0.1% chance or higher.5 And when we develop our descriptive premise, we make skeptical assumptions about how demanding the requirements for consciousness are and how difficult these requirements are to satisfy.
+Our own view is that the threshold for non-negligibility is much lower than 0.1%, and that the chance that some AI systems will be conscious by 2030 is much higher than 0.1%.
+But we focus on this threshold here to emphasize that in order to avoid our conclusion, one must take extremely bold and tendentious positions about either the values, the facts, or both.

-Finally, we should emphasize that our conclusion here has no immediately obvious or straightforward implications for how humans should treat AI systems.
-Even if we agree that we should extend moral standing to AI systems by 2030, we need to consider many further questions before we know what that means in practice.
+Finally, we should emphasize that our conclusion here has no straightforward implications for how humans should treat AI systems.
+Even if we agree that we should extend moral standing to AI systems by 2030, we need to consider further questions before we know what that means in practice.
 For instance, how much do AI systems count and in what ways do they count?
-How do our actions and policies affect them and what do we owe them in light of these effects?
+What do they want and need, how will our actions and policies affect them, and what do we owe them in light of these expected effects?
 And how can, and should, we make tradeoffs between humans, animals, and AI systems in practice?
 We will consider possible tradeoffs in more detail below.
-For now, we will simply note that answering these questions responsibly will take a lot of work from a lot of people, which is why we should start asking these questions now.